The Who, What, When & How of the Immigration Process

 WHEN:

-Applicant and any family member who is applying with applicant can arrange to start the Immigration process while here (something my wife & I did while on vacation 32 years ago).
+Applicant and any family member who is applying with applicant can arrange to start the Immigration process while here (something my wife & I did while on vacation over 30 years ago).
 Upon consultation with us & when you have decided which type of status you desire, it is a simple matter of:

 a.)
 Copies made of all pages of the passports, including jackets.
 Please ensure that all entry stamps are legible and totally complete.